ViciousBadger/larion-world-generation/README.md

-You may have noticed that desert-y and jungle-y biomes have been swapped compared to vanilla, as I felt this was somewhat more appropriate and Earth-like - of course the Earth's biome distribution is way more complex - but deserts usually appear in subtropical latitudes (Sahara, Australia) while jungles and such appear at the equator (Central Africa, South America).
+You may have noticed that desert-y and jungle-y biomes have been swapped compared to vanilla, as I felt this was somewhat more appropriate and Earth-like.
+Of course the Earth's biome distribution is way more complex - but deserts usually appear in subtropical latitudes (Sahara, Australia) while jungles and such appear at the equator (Central Africa, South America).